-IHACPA developed a discrete set of risk factors for each readmission category for NEP23, instead of using a one-size-fits-all approach.
+IHACPA developed a discrete set of risk factors for each readmission category for NEP21, instead of using a one-size-fits-all approach.
 The finalised risk factors were determined using feature importance breakdowns for each readmission category and underwent clinical consultation before being included in the final model.
 The top performing risk factors with the largest contribution to predicting the readmission category were used in the risk adjustment models, based on a minimum relative feature importance threshold of 0.01.
 This approach was selected as it does not trim potentially important risk factors in some readmission categories, as would be the case if limited to an arbitrary number of risk factors (for example, top 10 risk factors).
 The same applies for risk factors that are not statistically significant for other readmission categories and can be subsequently eliminated from the lists.

-In addition, a risk factor must be considered significant under these criteria for two of the past three years before it is considered for implementation.
-Lastly, the potential changes to the risk factor list is reviewed by IHACPA's Clinical Advisory Committee before being implemented.
+This approach can be used to update risk factors in readmission categories if, in addition to fulfilling relative feature importance criteria, a risk factor is considered significant under these criteria for two of the past three years and if the potential changes to the risk factor list is reviewed by IHACPA's Clinical Advisory Committee before being implemented.